Student Anti-Discrimination & Discriminatory Harassment Procedures

 • The Reporter’s name, e-mail address, telephone number, and street address.

-Time for Reporting
+1. Time for Reporting

 Duty to Report

-The University requires all Columbia Employees, except Confidential Resources (discussed further below and in Appendix B), to report to the Office any instance or allegation of Discrimination, Discriminatory Harassment, or other Prohibited Conduct involving any Student, Active Alum, or Student Group that is disclosed to, observed by, or otherwise known to that Employee, whether or not the Student, Active Alum, or Student Group is a potential Complainant or Respondent and whether or not the Student, Active Alum, or Student Group has any formal connection to the Employee who is subject to this duty.
+The University requires all Columbia Employees, except Confidential Resources (discussed further below and in Appendix B), to report to the Office any instance or allegation of Discrimination, Discriminatory Harassment, or other Prohibited Conduct involving any Student or Recognized Student Group that is disclosed to, observed by, or otherwise known to that Employee, whether or not the Student or Recognized Student Group is a potential Complainant or Respondent and whether or not the Student or Recognized Student Group has any formal connection to the Employee who is subject to this duty.
 This duty applies to all Employees, including faculty, officers of administration, research officers, officers of the libraries, coaching staff, and other staff who work directly with Students (e.g., teaching assistants, advising staff, and residential program staff).
+Employees are required to report all information known to and/or learned by them regarding the alleged Prohibited Conduct, including, but not limited to:

 • Names of all individuals involved, which includes the potential Complainant(s), Respondent(s), and anyone else who may possess information relevant to the alleged Prohibited Conduct.